-Did you already recover from my red and white striped post about Córdoba in Spain?
+Did you already recover from my red and white striped post about Cordoba in Spain?
 What if I’d say there is more where that came from?
 Surprised, aren’t you?
 But don’t worry, I will not throw more pictures of the Mezquita of Córdoba at you, but I do have something else for you.
-I took a day trip from Córdoba to the ruins of Madinat al-Zahra and I’d like to share this amazing site with you.
+I took a day trip from Cordoba to the ruins of Madinat al-Zahra (also called Medina Alzahra or Medina Al Zahara) and I’d like to share this amazing site with you.

 Madinat al-Zahra was built by a Caliph but the city doesn’t carry his name.
 The legend has it that the caliph had many wives.
 Syrian Az-Zahra was his favourite.
 She suffered from home sickness to Syria.
 As a present to her, he built the palace and surrounded the grounds with lovely blossom trees and parks.
 In spring time, the white blossoms would drift on the wind, making it look like snow, resembling the snow-capped Syrian mountains.

-The Pórtico de Madinat al-Zahra at the side of the ruins is adorned with red and white arches, in my opinion one of the highlights.
+The Pórtico de Medina al Zahra at the side of the ruins is adorned with red and white arches, in my opinion, one of the highlights.
 The views of the unexcavated lands as you walk down to the arches are striking.